 Dunstaffnage Castle - 5.9 miles (Castle)

 Loch Awe - 9.4 miles (Countryside)

 St Conan's Kirk - 10.3 miles (Historic Church)

 Kilchurn Castle - 11 miles (Castle)

-Nearest Accommodation to Ardchattan Priory:
+Nearest Holiday Cottages to Ardchattan Priory:

 Nearby accommodation is calculated 'as the crow flies' from Ardchattan Priory.
 'Nearest' may involve a long drive up and down glens or, if you are near the coast, may include a ferry ride!
 Please check the property map to make sure the location is right for you.